cmartell5/vacation-api-project/README.md

 After each pair of plots, explain what the linear regression is modeling.
 Describe any relationships that you notice and any other findings you may uncover.

-Your final notebook must meet the following requirements:
+My final notebook will meet the following requirements:

 Randomly select at least 500 unique (not repeated) cities based on latitude and longitude.